 "Cameron Poffori... interesting."

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, FreedomLover1012Write a Review